artur-intech/invoice/README.md

 ## Configuration

 - Standard VAT rate is 20% by default.
-Can be charged using `STANDARD_VAT_RATE` environment variable.
+Can be changed using `STANDARD_VAT_RATE` environment variable.
 - Time zone affects timestamps that constitute invoice numbers.
 It is configured as a case-insensitive string via `TIME_ZONE` environment variable.
 For example, `Europe/Munich`, `Europe/Moscow` are valid values.
 Local (system) time zone is used by default.